rafamel/themelier/README.md

 Pull requests for new base themes for syntax and UI are also encouraged, particularly light themes, since there are not many yet.

-The themes live in the `theming/syntax` and `theming/ui` folders of the repo.
-[Here's some further documentation](https://github.com/rafamel/themelier/tree/master/docs/README.md), if you need it.
+The themes live in the `themes/syntax` and `themes/ui` folders of the repo.
+[Here's some further documentation](https://github.com/rafamel/themelier/tree/master/docs/theme-building.md) on building themes for Themelier.

 ## Credits